Mariosyian/raspi_spotify/README.md

 ![Repeat On](images_docs/repeat_on.png) Repeat is currently on track state.
 Repeats currently playing track.

 # Known-Issues:
-* `/weather` endpoint returns 4xx error if the API call has not finished and user requested again.
+* `/weather` endpoint returns 4xx error if the API call has not returned and the user requested again.
 * Spamming any media button can cause unstable state in the application although the player (most of the times) responds to the given commands in order.
-This was tested with a decent internet connection and response times of 200-300ms for each command.
+This was tested with a decent internet connection (DL: 100Mbps, UP:90Mbps) and response times of 200-300ms for each command.
-* Currently playing track sometimes shows the previous playing track.
+* Currently playing track sometimes shows the previous playing track (State discrepancy).